 Functions of the Tribunal

-The Tribunal will look into and make Determinations on:
+The Tribunal inquires into and makes Determinations on:

 - basic salary and allowances for MPs, including additional salary and allowances for Ministers and other parliamentary officeholders